onparallel/parallel-claude-test/client/docs/cookies/en.md

 ## Cookies

-This website parallel.so, hereafter website uses a technology called "cookies" in order to collect information about Web site usage.
+This website onparallel.com, hereafter website uses a technology called "cookies" in order to collect information about Web site usage.

 Cookies are small storage devices and data retrieval that are installed on your computer with the purposes expressed herein and in no case our cookies process personal data or compromising your privacy.